Ion exchange resin pictures

 IntroductionThis page shows pictures of resins taken under the microscope in the laboratory.
 You will see gel type transparent resins, macroporous opaque resins, and you will observe the difference between uniform particle size resins and traditional products with a "Gaussian distribution".

-Not all photographs were taken at the same magnification, so the particle size is not significant.
+Not all photographs were taken at the same magnification, so their appearance in terms of particle size is not significant.
 Most ion exchange resins have a particle size between 0.3 and 1.2 mm.
 Click on the small pictures to see them enlarged.

 Pictures of new resins